michael-cummins/DeePC-HUNT/README.md

 Source code for bachelor thesis carried out at the automatic control lab, ETH Zurich.
 Supervised by [Alberto Padoan](https://www.albertopadoan.com/), [Keith Moffat](https://www.keithmoffat.com/) and [Florian Dorfler](http://people.ee.ethz.ch/~floriand/).

-Developed in a conda enviornment on Ubuntu 22.04 with python 3.10.
+Developed in a conda environment on Ubuntu 22.04 with python 3.10.
 Source code and other experiments are all in ddeepc and necessary libraries are in requirements.txt
 ```
 pip install -r requirements.txt
 ```